yohangglobal/research-vault/1. Crypto/DAOs/Treasuries/DAO Treasury Examples.md

 ## Questions about the subject

 -   What are some of the best ways to organize a treasury?
--   How could i use my current defi knowledge in this area?
+-   How could I use my current defi knowledge in this area?
 -   Who are the leading treasurers i should learn about?

 ## Reading notes